 When a TLS integration breaks in production, the right answer is almost never “disable verification”.
 It’s: find the missing trust anchor, make it explicit, version it, audit it over time.
 The VERIFY_NONE reflex saves ten minutes now and leaves a security debt to age quietly in the codebase.

 The other point, more product than TLS, is that any critical integration needs a degraded mode.
 An external teleservice going down is normal over a decade of operations.
-A blunt 500 that blocks the business is a design choice.
-Often implicit.
-Rarely good.
+Here, that decision already existed on the user side: INS verification failed, the clinician was informed, and care could continue.

-The real work was the whole loop: understand the clinical need, restore the trust chain, preserve security, add a business fallback, then monitor certificates so we do not replay the same scene three months later in a different outfit.
+The real work was the whole loop: understand the clinical need, make the trust chain explicit, preserve security, rely on the existing business fallback, then monitor certificates so we do not replay the same scene three months later in a different outfit.

 If you have one of these at work